AliNazariii/toggl/README.md

-## Toggl Client
+# Toggl Client

-Toggl is a time tracker developed with TypeScript and ReactJS.<br>
-You can start time entries with toggl and track or manage them.<br>
-Notice: This is a mobile-based client and connected to my real [Toggl](https://toggl.com/) account through [Toggl API](https://github.com/toggl/toggl_api_docs).<br>
-I had developed this project when I wanted to start learning TypeScript and Redux.
+Toggl is a time tracker developed with TypeScript and ReactJS.
+You can start time entries with Toggl and track or manage them.
+Please note that this is a mobile-based client connected to my real [Toggl](https://toggl.com/) account through [Toggl API](https://github.com/toggl/toggl_api_docs).
+I developed this project when I wanted to start learning TypeScript and Redux.

 ## Available Scripts